 *We prioritise travel scholarships for individuals of Aboriginal or Torres Strait Islander heritage, with refugee or asylum seeking experience, or applicants from complex backgrounds.
 If you think you might have difficulties covering your travel costs to and from Cairns, please let us know in your application.

 Successful applications will be notified in late May.
-Don’t forget, applications close at 5pm, Sunday 6 May, 2018 – no late applications will be accepted.
+No late applications will be accepted.
 The decisions of the judging panel are final.

 The Chilli Beach expedition is run in collaboration with our friends at Tangaroa Blue.